voc/voctomix/README.md

 # Voctomix
-The [C3Voc](https://c3voc.de/) creates Lecture Recordings from German Hacker/Nerd Conferences.
-We have used [dvswitch](http://dvswitch.alioth.debian.org/wiki/) very successfully in the past but it has some serious limitations, which in 2014 we started looking for a replacement.
+The [C3VOC](https://c3voc.de/) creates lecture Recordings from German hacker/tech conferences.
+In the past wwe have used [dvswitch](http://dvswitch.alioth.debian.org/wiki/) very successfully but it has some serious limitations.
+Therefore we started looking for a replacement in 2014.
 We tested [snowmix](http://sourceforge.net/projects/snowmix/) and [gst-switch](https://github.com/timvideos/gst-switch) and while both did some things we wanted right, we realised that no existing tool would be able to fulfil all our whishes.
 Furthermore both are a nightmare to extend.
 So we decided to build our own Implementation of a Live-Video-Mixer.

 ## Subprojects
-The Voctomix Project consists of three parts:
+The Voctomix project consists of three parts:
  - [Voctocore](./voctocore/), the videomixer core-process that does the actual video- and audio crunching
  - [Voctogui](./voctogui/), a GUI implementation in GTK controlling the core's functionality and giving visual feedback of the mixed video
  - Voctomix [Example Scripts](./example-scripts/), a collection of tools and examples for talking to the core-process, feeding and receiving video-streams and controlling operations from scripts or command-line.

 ## Installation
 Voctomix requires a fairly recent Version of GStreamer (at least 1.5, though we recommend 1.6 and later).
 This is natively present on [Debian Sid](https://packages.debian.org/sid/libgstreamer1.0-0) and [Ubuntu Wily](http://packages.ubuntu.com/wily/libgstreamer1.0-0).
-On these Systems it should run out of the Box and we recommend using one of them.
+On these systems it should run out of the box.
+We recommend using one of them.
 A [Docker](http://www.docker.com) image that uses Ubuntu Wily as a base is bundled with Vocomix.
 Please refer to the seperate [readme](./README_DOCKER.md) how to use the Docker image.

-Install the required Dependencies:
+Install the required dependencies:
 ````
 # Requirements
 apt-get install gstreamer1.0-plugins-bad gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly gstreamer1.0-tools libgstreamer1.0-0 python3 python3-gi gir1.2-gstreamer-1.0 gir1.2-gst-plugins-base-1.0